cchan/latticeboltzmann/README.md

 ![screenshot](screenshot.png)

+## Requirements

+My setup:
+- AMD Ryzen 3700x
+- Nvidia GeForce RTX 2070 with drivers 440.59 and CUDA 10.2
+- Ubuntu 18.04
+- Python 3.7.4 using conda
+I suspect but cannot test that this will work with much earlier versions / lower specs.

+Install pycuda from source with `./configure.py --cuda-enable-gl`

+## Etc

 I promise I'll write more stuff here about what I learned about fluid dynamics simulation when it's not 3AM.